Know your avatar

 Write out the magazines, websites, and books that they’re into.
 What are the main topics that they acquaint themselves with?

-This information is great to create and develop a marketing strategy, because then you can align your topics with theirs.
+This information is great to create and develop a marketing strategy because then you can give them the information on the platforms they spend the most time on..

 This is an essential question to answer.
 What makes you better than your competitors, and why would clients come to you instead of them?